jerpint/context-llemur/README.md

 - **Each context is different** As little assumptions as possible should have to be made about the structure and contents of context

 ## Design
-An important design decision of `ctx` is to *not* use embeddings.
+An important design decision of `ctx` is to *not* use embeddings for retrieval.
+Instead, it relies on LLMs and humans to manage the context in a structured manner.
 The idea is that context windows are getting longer, and agents are getting more capable of finding information when properly structured.

 At its core, a `ctx` folder is an independently tracked `git` repository.
 It can easily be loaded as an MCP server, and exposes all `ctx` primitives by default to any LLM with its own `ctx.txt` file.